 To maintain good professional relationships with all patients.
 Conduct professional interactions with vulnerable adults, children and their carers according to legislation.

-Knowledge Assessment Methods GMP GMC - Guide to Good Medical Practice 7,8 1 Vulnerable Adults: Knowledge of the definition and assessment of competence in the vulnerable adult.
+3 3 Knowledge Assessment Methods GMP GMC - Guide to Good Medical Practice 7,8 1 Vulnerable Adults: Knowledge of the definition and assessment of competence in the vulnerable adult.
 Understand the relevant legislation.
-7,8 1 Children: Child protection legislation 7,8 1 Skills Treat patients with dignity and as individuals.
-Recognise the boundaries of the doctor/patient relationship 7,8 1,2,3,4 Be able to assess the mental /physical capacity of the patient and be able to explain consent procedures to all patients and/or carers in a way that is clearly understood 7,8 1,2,3,4 Practise within the recognised legislative framework for children 7,8 1,2,3,4 Behaviours Approach and listen to patients with an open caring mind 7,8 1,2,3,4 Development of a caring nature and empathy 7,8 1,2,3,4 Recognise challenging professional relationships and seek support 7,8 1,2,3,4 Respect patients' and carers' views 7,8 1,2,3,4 Descriptors Core Completion of Specialty Training

-Understand the importance of good professional relationships Achieve good professional, sympathetic and independent relationships with patients vith patients Develop independent doctor patient relationships with vulnerable Be aware of issues relating to doctor patient relationships involving vulnerable adults and children adults and children Achieve good professional relationships with patients
+7,8 1 Children: Child protection legislation on 7,8 1 Skills Treat patients with dignity and as in boundaries of the doctor/patient re 7,8 1,2,3,4 Be able to assess the mental /physical capacity of the patient and be able to explain consent procedures to all patients and/or carers in a way that is clearly understood 7,8 1,2,3,4 Practise within the recognised legis slative framework for children 7,8 1,2,3,4 Behaviours Approach and listen to patients with an open caring mind 7,8 1,2,3,4 Development of a caring nature and empathy 7,8 1,2,3,4 Recognise challenging professional relationships and seek support 7,8 1,2,3,4 Respect patients' and carers' views 7,8 1,2,3,4 Descriptors Core Core Completion of Specialty Training Understand the importance of good professional relationships with patients Be aware of issues relating to doctor patient relationships involving vulnerable adults and children Achieve good professional relationships with patients Achieve good professional, sympathetic and independent relationships with patients Develop independent doctor patient relationships with vulnerable adults and children rable